lex-node/governance/constitution/constitution.md

 #### Nature & Functions of Council

 4.2.
-The legislative function of the Pocket Network is performed by the Pocket Network Council, which is the unincorporated nonprofit association of Council members [NOTE TO DRAFT: DISCUSS "UNINCORPORATED NONPROFIT ASSOCIATION" & JURISDICTIONAL ISSUES].
-The Council: (a) monitors, supervises and governs the Foundation, as further set forth in Article [] hereof; (b) holds and governs the On-Chain Council Treasury, which is the aggregate of all unspent POKT DevFund Awards allocated from POKT Block Awards; and (c) considers, holds votes with respect to and approves or denies Pocket Improvement Proposals (PIPs), Pocket Ecosystem Proposals (PEPs) and Parameter Update Proposals (PUPs).
+The legislative function of the Pocket Network is performed by the Pocket Network Council, which is the unincorporated nonprofit association of Council Members [NOTE TO DRAFT: DISCUSS "UNINCORPORATED NONPROFIT ASSOCIATION" & JURISDICTIONAL ISSUES].
+The Council: (a) monitors, supervises and governs the Foundation, as further set forth in Section [] hereof; (b) holds and governs the On-Chain Council Treasury, which is the aggregate of all unspent POKT DevFund Awards allocated from POKT Block Awards; and (c) considers, holds votes with respect to and approves or denies Pocket Improvement Proposals (PIPs), Pocket Ecosystem Proposals (PEPs) and Parameter Update Proposals (PUPs).

 #### Council Membership

 4.4.
-A Person shall be deemed to be a Council member if and only if such Person is a Voter.
+A Person shall be deemed a **Council Member** if and only if: (a) such Person has deposited POKT into the Council Smart Contract to create a Governance Stake; (b) such Governance Stake is active; and (c) such Person has minted and continues to hold and control one or more Voting Tokens with respect to such Governance Stake.

 4.5.
-A Person shall be deemed a Voter if and only if: (a) such Person has deposited POKT into the Council Smart Contract to create a Governance Stake; (b) such Governance Stake is active; and (c) such Person has minted and continues to hold and control one or more Voting Tokens with respect to such Governance Stake.

-4.6.
 The Governance Stake of a Person shall be deemed active if and only if:
     (a) the Maturation Period with respect to such Governance Stake has elapsed; and (b) at least one of the following conditions precedent is satisfied with respect thereto:
         (i) Such Person is a **Trusted Account Holder** (i.e., such Person has achieved [(and at each relevant time, maintains)] an Elite level in the Pocket Community Game or has been vouched for by a Champion [(which voucher has not been revoked)]); or
-        (ii) such Governance Stake is a **Trust-Minimized Stake** (i.e., [at each relevant time,] such Governance Stake comprises a number of POKT at least equal to (A) the total aggregate number of POKT on deposit in the On-Chain Council Treasury (or the relevant temporary trust, if applicable) with respect to whi]ch Voting Tokens have been minted and remain outstanding at such time; divided by (B) the number of Voters at such time).
+        (ii) such Governance Stake is a **Trust-Minimized Stake** (i.e., [at each relevant time,] such Governance Stake comprises a number of POKT at least equal to (A) the total aggregate number of POKT on deposit in the On-Chain Council Treasury (or the relevant temporary trust, if applicable) with respect to whi]ch Voting Tokens have been minted and remain outstanding at such time; divided by (B) the number of Council Members at such time).

         [NOTE TO SELF/DRAFT: what happens if someone holds Voting Tokens and their Governance Stake subsequently becomes 'inactive' (e.g., due to staked POKT dipping below the variable trust-minimization threhold)?]

 4.7.
 POKT comprising: (a) an active Governance Stake that has not been promptly utilized to mint Voting Tokens; or (b) a Governance Stake that has not promptly been activated may, in the sole and absolute discretion of the Council, be deemed abandoned.
 In the sole and absolute discretion of the Council, POKT deemed to be abandoned may be: (i) returned to the depositing address (less applicable transaction fees and setoffs, if any); (ii) treated in accordace with any applicable laws of property escheatment; (iii) left indefinintely in the Council Smart Contract; or (iv) treated in any other manner that does not violate this Constitution or applicable law.

 4.8.
-Each Council member shall vote his, her or its Voting Shares and otherwise exercise the rights, powers and perquisites of a Council member on a reasonably informed basis and in good faith, taking into account the Pocket Principles.
-Each Council member shall not sell his, her or its Voting Shares or any of the other rights, powers and perquisites of being a Council member or accept any compensation, reward, reimbursement or incentive for voting such Council Member's Voting Shares or using such rights, powers and perquisites.
+Each Council Member shall vote his, her or its Voting Shares and otherwise exercise the rights, powers and perquisites of a Council Member on a reasonably informed basis and in good faith, taking into account the Pocket Principles.
+Each Council Member shall not sell his, her or its Voting Shares or any of the other rights, powers and perquisites of being a Council Member or accept any compensation, reward, reimbursement or incentive for voting such Council Member's Voting Shares or using such rights, powers and perquisites.

 4.9.
-Additional fees, staking requirements or other conditions or obligations of Council membership may be approved by the Council at any time, such as in connection with Aragon Agreements.
+Additional fees, staking requirements or other conditions or obligations of Council Membership may be approved by the Council at any time, such as in connection with Aragon Agreements.

 #### Council Proposals

 4.10.
-Proposals to be voted upon by the Council must be submitted solely by Council members.
-The immediately preceding sentence shall not be deemed to limit the right, power or discretion of a Council member to submit such a proposal on behalf of or in cooperation with another User or User demographic, provided that such Council member independently supports such proposal on its own merits without regard to any personal or business-related affiliation or pecuniary gain with respect to such other User(s) or such proposal and has not breached Article 4.8.
+Proposals to be voted upon by the Council must be submitted solely by Council Members.
+The immediately preceding sentence shall not be deemed to limit the right, power or discretion of a Council Member to submit such a proposal on behalf of or in cooperation with another User or User demographic, provided that such Council Member independently supports such proposal on its own merits without regard to any personal or business-related affiliation or pecuniary gain with respect to such other User(s) or such proposal and has not breached Article 4.8.

 4.11.
 Proposals are of three main types:
 (a) Pocket Improvement Proposals (PIPs), which are proposals to improve Pocket Core or the other Pocket Technologies or the Pocket Network or Pocket Blockchain or governance procedures, including Protocol Upgrades and Governance Upgrades.
 (b) Pocket Ecosystem Proposals (PEPs), which are proposals to provide funding out of the On-Chain Council Treasury to or form agreements with contributors to the Pocket Network ecosystem.
 (c) Parameter Update Proposals (PUPs), which are proposals to change the value of a given parameter of the Council Smart Contract

-4.12 Each proposal shall be made by any Council member initiating Signaling or an Executive Vote with respect to such proposal, properly identified as a PIP, PEP or PUP.
+4.12 Each proposal shall be made by any Council Member initiating Signaling or an Executive Vote with respect to such proposal, properly identified as a PIP, PEP or PUP.

 4.13.
 Moderators may edit proposal forum posts only for the purpose of assigning numbers, categorizing, and updating the phases/statuses of proposals.
 Contractors of the Pocket Development Company will be the first Moderators, but anyone can apply to become a Moderator, or propose the removal of existing Moderators, by submitting a PIP.